SmingHub/Sming/docs/source/information/flash.rst

    3FC000                     4      esp_init_data_default.bin  PHY configuration data
    3FD000                     12     blank.bin                  System parameter area
    =======  ===============   ====   =========================  ===================================================

+The actual layout in use can be seen by running ``make map``.

 Speed and caching
 -----------------

-Flash memory on the ESP8266 is accessed via an external SPI bus, so reading it takes about 12x longer than reading from internal RAM.
+Flash memory is accessed via an external SPI bus, so reading it takes about 12x longer than reading from internal RAM.
 To mitigate this, some of the internal RAM is used to cache data.
 Part of this is managed in hardware, which means if the data required is already in the cache then there is no difference in speed.
 In general, then, frequently accessed data is read